VEZY/PlantBiophysics.jl/docs/src/index.md

 ## Installation

-To install the package, enter the julia package manager mode by pressing `]` in the REPL, and execute the following command:
+To install the package, enter the Julia package manager mode by pressing `]` in the REPL, and execute the following command:

 ```julia
 add https://github.com/VEZY/PlantBiophysics.jl
 ```

-To use the package, execute this command from the julia REPL:
+To use the package, execute this command from the Julia REPL:

 ```julia
 using PlantBiophysics